azeam/RITB/README.md

-# RiTW
+# RITW
-Reinventing The Wheel - A blog CMS that does nothing new
+Reinventing The Blog - A blog CMS that does nothing new